 Voluntary Provident Fund (VPF)

-It is always to build a retirement fund while you have a regular income and park the money in avenues that give a good return on investment.
+It is always great to build a retirement fund while you have a regular income and park the money in avenues that give a good return on investment.
 There are many such options available that cater to investors with different risk profiles.

-Of these, one of the most noteworthy savings plans, backed by sovereign guarantee is the Provident Fund (PF).
+Of these, one of the most noteworthy savings plans, backed by sovereign guarantee, is the Provident Fund (PF).
 In India, there are primarily two categories of Provident Funds – compulsory PFs and optional PFs.

 The Employees’ Provident Fund belongs to the compulsory category of PFs; whereas the Voluntary Provident Fund is an optional PF.

-What are the Features of a Voluntary Provident Fund?
+Features of Voluntary Provident Fund

 The numerous features of a Voluntary PF are discussed below –